 Tracking the Elusive Social Media Strategy

-Do surgeons and dentists really need a Facebook page?
+Do doctors and dentists really need a Facebook page?
+How about an Instagram account?
 Absolutely.

-Statistical evidence from numerous studies shows that medical professionals should establish and maintain a social media presence as part of their overall online marketing plan – patients want a doctor who’s accessible, engaged, and up-to-date across all aspects of their practice.
-Once in place, however, the question that begs to be asked is how can the effectiveness of your social media strategy be measured?
+Statistical evidence from numerous studies shows healthcare professionals should establish and maintain a social media presence as part of their overall online marketing plan—patients want a doctor who’s accessible, engaged, and up-to-date across all aspects of their practice.
+Once in place, however, the question that begs to be asked is how can the effectiveness of your social media marketing strategy be measured?
 How do you know if your involvement in social media is actually working towards generating leads?

 Thankfully, there are several metrics that can help track the efficacy of your social media efforts.
-Using Facebook as our prime example, let’s cover three of these helpful measurements.
+Of course, this includes the number of “Followers” you have and whether or not that number continues to grow can absolutely provide a good indication of social media success—but we want to go beyond your follower base.
+Using Facebook as our prime example, let’s cover three other helpful measurements.

 Social referrals allude to how many people visit your website from a link located on one of your social pages.
 For example, if you create a Facebook post that includes a link to the latest blog entry on your website, each individual who follows that link to your practice’s site is considered a social referral.
 These statistics can be readily found in Google Analytics, helping you to identify which posts have amassed the most referrals, as well as track the increase in social referrals over time.
 Furthermore, Google Analytics enables you to determine how many referrals came from the desktop version of Facebook versus the Facebook app accessed on a mobile device.